atmarc/TFG/README.md

 # Quantum particles in fractalexternal potential

 This is the repository of my final degree thesis (TFG in catalan).
-It contains all the Matlab programs and some data (not sorted, sorry) that I present on my thesis report.
+It contains all the Matlab programs and some data (not sorted, sorry) that I present on my thesis `report.pdf`.
 ## Thesis abstract
 The Schrödinger equation gives us a time evolution of the wave function of a certain quantum system, thus we obtain a mathematical description of this system.
 This project focuses on solving it numerically, using the exact diagonalization method.